Thank you to KrabbeConnect for editing this page, and for allowing us to use their sections on infantile and late-onset Krabbe disease.

 What Causes Krabbe Disease?

-Krabbe Disease can be diagnosed by a biochemical assay that measures the GALC activity from a blood sample or skin biopsy.
+Krabbe disease can be diagnosed by a biochemical assay that measures the GALC activity from a blood sample.
 It should be noted that the absolute level of GALC activity is not an indicator of prognosis; that is, a particularly low GALC activity does not necessarily predict a more rapid progression of disease than a somewhat higher GALC activity.

 The genetic basis for Krabbe disease is known, so it also may be possible to perform DNA sequencing of the gene in order to confirm the diagnosis of Krabbe disease.
 In conjunction with genetic counseling, this knowledge may also allow relatives of patients with Krabbe disease to be tested for the presence of the genetic mutation responsible, allowing them to make informed decisions about having children.

-Most treatment of Krabbe Disease is supportive.
-However, one medical treatment that has been demonstrated to have some effect is hematopoietic stem cell transplant (HSCT).
+The majority of cases of Krabbe are diagnosed already symptomatic.
+Palliative and supportive care is the only treatment available for these cases.
+Most treatment of Krabbe disease is supportive.
+Patients that are diagnosed before symptoms begin through newborn screening , previous family history or later onset of symptoms may be eligible for a hematopoietic stem cell transplant (HSCT).
 This method appears to be of some benefit in cases of later onset or in infantile patients who have been diagnosed before or at birth.
 The clinical course of patients who have received the transplants seems to be less severe, and an improvement in the pathology of the disease can be seen by MRI.
-However, HSCT does not appear to be beneficial in the case of infantile patients who have already begun displaying the symptoms of Krabbe Disease.
-HSCT has been attempted on three fetuses with Krabbe Disease, and failed in all cases, presumably because the donor cells were not sufficiently engrafted.
+HSCT has shown to stabilize the disease progression, given a better quality of life and extended the life of the treated patient.
+However, HSCT does not appear to be beneficial in the case of infantile patients who have already begun displaying the symptoms of Krabbe disease.
+HSCT has been attempted on three fetuses with Krabbe disease, and failed in all cases, presumably because the donor cells were not sufficiently engrafted.